mochurc2/community-map/PrivacyPolicy.md

 ## 2. Automatically Collected Data
 To operate the service, the Site may collect:
 - IP address, request headers, and browser details via Cloudflare for security, routing, and abuse prevention
-- Standard map tile request data handled by MapTiler
+- Standard map tile request data handled by Protomaps
 - Server-side logs for debugging and security

 Logs are retained for up to 30 days unless required to resolve abuse.